• Kitchen Trends

 Lacanche sells three oven types: Electric, Electric Fan Convection, and Gas (you can choose between propane or natural gas).
 Gas cooking keeps the air moist allowing the flavors to blend, and meats to cook well without drying.
 Electric ovens result in dry heat and are best for baking and pastries.
 For this reason, many consumers opt for one gas oven and one electric oven.

-When it comes to the cooktops or burners, gas has been the preferred method of heating by both professionals and stay at home moms for as long as I can remember!
+When it comes to the cooktops or burners, gas has been the preferred method of heating by both professionals and stay-at-home moms for as long as I can remember!
 Gas allows you to control the heat precisely.
 Lacanche burners are created using two removable parts: the base of the burner is aluminum, while the burner cap is made of brass.
 You can remove both in order to clean them.

 Are French Ranges Worth it?